 Did you know?

-- Festival of the Lion King is presented as a tribal celebration related to The Lion King, not as a play retelling the plot of the movie.
-Amidst excellent lighting effects, singing; dancing; stilt-walking; and acrobatic endeavors by energetic, costumed performers dominate the show.
+• Festival of the Lion King presentes as a tribal celebration related to The Lion King, not as a play retelling the plot of the movie.
+Singing, lighting effects, dancing, stilt-walking, and acrobatic endeavors by performers dominate the show.
 Simba, Timon, and Pumbaa are included as large puppets, controlled by covert cast members.

-- Festival of the Lion King is hosted by Kiume (Swahili for “masculine and strong”), Nakawa (Swahili for “good-looking”), Kibibi (Swahili for “princess”), and Zawadi (Swahili for “the gift”).
-The hosts interact with audience members.
+• Festival of the Lion King is hosted by Kiume (Swahili for “masculine and strong”), Nakawa (Swahili for “good-looking”), Kibibi (Swahili for “princess”), and Zawadi (Swahili for “the gift”).

-- At Festival of the Lion King, guests sit in bleachers surrounding a central staging area.
-The bleachers are divided into four sections: elephants, giraffes, lions, and warthogs.
-The audience members are encouraged to make the noises associated with the respective animals.
+• Guests sit in bleachers surrounding a central staging area.
+The bleachers split into four sections during the show: elephants, giraffes, lions, and warthogs.
+The performers encourage audience members to make the noises associated with the respective animals.

-- The floats for Festival of the Lion King were originally utilized in “The Lion King Celebration,” a parade that ran at Disneyland from 1994 to 1997.
+• The floats for Festival of the Lion King originally appeared in “The Lion King Celebration,” a parade that ran at Disneyland from 1994 to 1997.

-- Festival of the Lion King and Camp Minnie-Mickey were conceived as temporary stopgaps until construction began on the park’s intended but eventually-cancelled “Beastly Kingdom” area, which was to be themed around mythical creatures.
-Festival of the Lion King proved so popular with guests that it was retained as a permanent attraction.
+• Festival of the Lion King and Camp Minnie-Mickey originally acted as temporary stopgaps until construction began on the park’s intended but eventually-cancelled “Beastly Kingdom” area, an area themed around mythical creatures.
+Festival of the Lion King proved so popular with guests that it became a permanent attraction.

-- A slightly-altered version of Festival of the Lion King opened with Hong Kong Disneyland on September 12, 2005.
+• A slightly-altered version of the show opened with Hong Kong Disneyland on September 12, 2005.

 Top 5 Tips for Festival of the Lion King

-- Be prepared to have catchy music linger in your head after the show ends.
+• The catchy music will linger in your head after the show ends.